-Interestingly, the second term of \eqref{NE-1} does not play a significant role, as opposed to the case of a constant $\mu$ in Section~\ref{subsec:discuss}.
-Under the measure $\Q$ in \eqref{Q}, $P(\cdot)$ in \eqref{P'} becomes \eqref{P''}, with $\eta$ therein given by \eqref{eta}.
-By the definitions of $\eta$ and $\beta$ (in \eqref{eta} and \eqref{theta}), the mean-reverting effect remains dominant whenever $P(\cdot)$ moves near 0 or 1 under $\Q$.
-As $P(\cdot)$ is made more stable (or, more ``precise'') on $[t,T]$ under $\Q$ by this mean-reverting effect, the arguments below \eqref{zeta=P'} imply that $\partial_p c_i(t,p)$ tend to be closer to 0, which diminishes the size of the second term of \eqref{NE-1}.
-Indeed, as shown in the first two plots of Figure~\ref{fig:mu alternates}(b), adding the second term of \eqref{NE-1} does not change the trading strategies much (except reducing stock holding very slightly).
-The resulting wealth processes (the first two plots, Figure~\ref{fig:mu alternates}(a)) are therefore similar, with wealth reduced only slightly when the second term of \eqref{NE-1} is added.
+Interestingly, intertemporal trading (i.e., the second term of \eqref{NE-1}) does not play a significant role here, as opposed to the case of a constant $\mu$.
+Under the measure $\Q$ in \eqref{Q}, $P(\cdot)$ in \eqref{P'} becomes \eqref{P''}, with $\eta$ given by \eqref{eta}.
+By the definitions of $\eta$ and $\beta$ in \eqref{eta} and \eqref{theta}, the mean-reverting effect remains dominant whenever $P(\cdot)$ moves near 0 or 1 under $\Q$.
+As $P(\cdot)$ is made more stable (or, more ``precise'') on $[t,T]$ under $\Q$ by this mean-reverting effect, the arguments below \eqref{zeta=P'} imply a diminished second term of \eqref{NE-1}, or intertemporal hedging.
+As shown in the first two plots of Figure~\ref{subfig:pi_i'}, adding the second term of \eqref{NE-1} does not change the trading strategy much and the resulting wealth processes (the first two plots, Figure~\ref{subfig:X_i'}) are quite similar.

-In summary, for the case of an alternating $\mu$, while both terms of \eqref{NE-1} can contribute to systemic risk, the first term plays a dominant role, driving the trading strategy far away from the ideal level \eqref{NE_Markov} {\it perpetually}.
-This results from the mean-reverting feature of the posterior probability $P(\cdot)$, from which investors {\it never} learn the true state of $\mu$.
-As mentioned above, one specific realization of wealth processes (the first plot, Figure~\ref{fig:mu alternates}(a)) shows that wealth accumulation is significantly curtailed, compared with the full-information scenario (the last plot, Figure~\ref{fig:mu alternates}(a)).
-By simulating 100 realizations of the wealth processes $X_i$, $i=1,...,10$, we obtain the empirical loss distributions (the second plot, Figure~\ref{fig:mu alternates}(c)).
-In particular, it shows that when we change from the case of full information to that of partial information, the no-default probability drops by more than 10\% while the probability that all investors default climbs by more than 10\%.